surge-synthesizer/surge-fx/README.md

 make -f Makefile.lin build
 ```

-On linux, and only on linux, if you are a licensee to the Steinberg VST2
+Since JUCE doesn't support VST3, on linux, and only on linux, if you are a
-distribution and want to build a VST2, you can do the following
+licensee to the Steinberg VST2 distribution and want to build a VST2, you can do the following

 ```
 make -f Makefile.lin super-clean